All Episodes

 But in Red State, South Carolina, conservatives did vote for both McCain and Huckabee.

-Yeah, but change is in the air this campaign.
+Change is in the air this campaign.

-Look, is the Grand Old Party ready to become something new?
+Look, is the grand old party ready to become something new?

-In your dream, see, that's the in your dream.
+See, that's in your dream.

 You want us to become something new because you want us to become like you.